amanuel-hailu/aws-serverless-project/README.md

 # AWS Serverless Project

-# Installation
+## Installation

+### Install the AWS CLI Using pip

+Prerequisites

+  - Python 2 version 2.6.5+ or Python 3 version 3.3+

+If you already have pip and a supported version of Python, you can install the AWS CLI by using the following command.

+`pip install awscli --upgrade --user`

+Then Verify that the AWS CLI installed correctly by running:

+`aws --version`

-Installing the AWS SAM CLI on Linux
+### Configure the AWS CLI

+For general use, the aws configure command is the fastest way to set up your AWS CLI installation.

+`AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE
+AWS Secret Access Key [None]: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY Default region name [None]: us-west-2
+Default output format [None]: json`

-## Install the AWS SAM CLI Using Linuxbrew
+### Install the AWS SAM CLI Using Linuxbrew

 Follow these steps to install the AWS SAM CLI by using Linuxbrew: